Life is so much easier when you know how to quiet the mind. Because with a quiet mind you can slow down and enjoy life.

 Now I appreciate slowness.

 This is the most simple but also the most important way to quiet your mind.
-Just slow down.
+Just stop rushing down.

 You know what makes me sad?
 All those people who race through life and never take the time to stop and smell the roses.